Horizon Oil Sands

 Horizon – Current Phase

 Construction progress to date at Horizon has met or exceeded expectations on cost and performance.
-The company’s Board of Directors has approved strategic expansion capital expenditures at Horizon for 2014 of approximately $2.5 billion.
-This spend will be a part of Canadian Natural’s disciplined execution strategy, to achieve cost certainty for a defined and stepped expansion at our Horizon Operation from the currently 110,000 bbl/d to 250,000 bbl/d of SCO capacity.
-The company also has the flexibility in 2014 to undertake additional $400 million in construction work which will depend on favorable market conditions and contractor performance aligning with our execution strategy of cost certainty.
-As of Q3 2013, the Horizon expansion project was approximately 30% complete.
+Canadian Natural has a disciplined execution strategy, to achieve cost certainty for a defined and stepped expansion at our Horizon Operation from the currently 110,000 bbl/d to 250,000 bbl/d of SCO capacity.
+As of Q4 2013, the Horizon expansion project was approximately 34% complete.
 Our Reliability phase was also substantially completed by the end of 2013.
-Phase 2A of the expansion project, which includes the Coker Expansion project, is now scheduled to be complete in Q2 2014; this will be ahead of schedule and below original budget.
+Phase 2A of the expansion project, which includes the Coker Expansion project, is now scheduled to be complete in Q3 2014; this will be ahead of schedule and below original budget.
 The tie in for the Coker unit was originally scheduled for 2015, however, due to the strong construction performance and early completion, this tie in has now been accelerated into 2014.
 The company continues to deliver the Horizon Expansion Project with focus on disciplined execution strategies and stringent control of costs and budget.

 The timing of construction for future expansions is critical for cost control and we remain focused to take advantage of favorable market conditions.
 We are not driven to production increases at the expense of a higher capital cost.
 Current expansion and debottlenecking will be very deliberate and flexible to ensure projects can be started or stopped based on market conditions.
 The Horizon Oil Sands asset is substantial and anticipated to provide significant free cash flow well into the future.
 The development of this world class asset is predicated upon generating the greatest value for our shareholders.